cdl-biosimilars/hcg-glycosylation/README.md

 1. `make_glycan_library.R` (subfolder `library`) creates MoFi-compatible glycan libraries from peptide mapping results that were exported from Byonic.
 2. `desialylate.R` (subfolder `desialylate`) creates a desialylated glycan library.
 3. `assemble_subunit_glycoforms.R` (subfolder `subunits`) extracts all glycoforms from MoFi results that were obtained for a subunit.
 Moreover, glycoforms are ranked by abundance, which is equal to the product of (a) relative abundance (peak height) in the deconvoluted mass spectrum (i.e., the value in column `%`) and (b) the hit score calculated by MoFi (column `Hit Score`).
+4. `degree_fuc_sia.R` (subfolder `fucsia`) calculates the degree of fucosylation and sialylation on the glycan library, subunit, and dimer level.